babel-utils/babel-plugin-tester/README.md

 ###### `skip`

 Use this to skip running the specified fixture.
-Useful for when you're working on a feature that is not yet supported.
+Useful for when you are working on a feature that is not yet supported.
 Can be used in multiple `options.json` files.